 In 2021, tuition for full-time students at Livingstone College was $15,917 a year.

-Livingstone College is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for residents from other states.
+Livingstone College is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 Room and board at Livingstone College is $6,794 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $3,262.02.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.

 |Room and Board||$6,794|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Livingstone College undergrads use financial aid to finance their education.
 In 2023, 1,055 of the 854 undergrads enrolled received financial aid.
 Livingstone College meets 51% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $13,837 a year.
 Around 98% of Livingstone College undergrads take out student loans to cover any remaining costs.
 Livingstone College graduates who have student loans graduate with an average of $34,710 of student loan debt.